Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: Proof of Lemma

 \section{Proof of Lemma~\ref{lem:PMBP}}

 Let in the BP phase, the number of times all the arms are played simultaneously be $t_i^-$ times before $t_c$ and $t_i^+$ times after $t_c$.
-Given that other arms $a_j$ where $j \neq i$ have not changed, the test statistic (i.e., the parameter to be compared to $2\delta$) is simply a random variable $Z_{BP}$ similar to $Z_{TS}$.
-Since all the arms except $a_i$ remain stationary, we have:
+Given that other arms $a_j$ where $j \neq i$ have not changed, the test statistic (i.e., the parameter to be compared to $2\delta$) is simply a random variable $Z_{BP}$ similar to $Z_{TS}$. given by: